podblog/octoblog/source/_posts/2012-12-18-instagram-and-their-new-terms-and-conditions-dot-dot-dot.markdown

 ---

 {% instagram 349294637422346666_31120127 %}

+Scroll to the bottom, Instagram appears to be backtracking, or clarifying.

 Over the past few days, there's been a bit of a furor over the changed Terms & Conditions over at <a href="http://instagram.com/">Instagram</a>.
 As an avid user of the service, hell, it's pretty much the only major social media service I don't have a huge dislike for, I was, of course, a little concerned...